MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-spo-search-box.md

 To go back to the default setting, run the command again with the value “DefaultScope".
 To search across the Hub, use “Hub” as the SearchScope value.

 This setting applies at the individual site level.
-There is no equivalent setting for site collections.
+There's no equivalent setting for site collections.

 ## Show or hide the search box